 Managing your schedule for content publishing and refreshing is a good practice, especially for active bloggers, who have to work on their resources all the time.

-Now, when you know how to apply updates to your old posts automatically, you don’t have to waste your time refreshing each and every post one by one.
+Now, when you know how to apply updates to your old posts automatically, you don’t have to waste your time refreshing every post one by one.
 Hopefully, these instructions will make your blogging even more efficient and enjoyable!